Developing Low-Cost and High-Performance Threat Detection Technology

 Plymouth Rock Tech’s second technology solution, MiRIAD, is a compact, radiofrequency sensor package that can be used on unmanned aerial vehicles (UAVs) or drones.
 The technology has military and commercial applications as it can be used to identify threats at public functions, such as sporting events, in search and rescue missions or by the military for inspection purposes, such as looking for landmines.

-Finally, Plymouth Rock Tech’s Shoe Scanner Detection technology, which was recently purchased from the Manchester Metropolitan University, is able to create a 3D model of an individual’s shoes while still on their feet.
+Finally, Plymouth Rock Tech’s Shoe Scanner Detection technology, which was recently purchased from the Manchester Metropolitan University, can create a 3D model of an individual’s shoes while still on their feet.
 The technology is able to process 30 people per minute and the company is working on speeding up the processing time.
 Additionally, the company intends to sell the technology as a white-label solution to airports and correctional facilities, among others.

 Plymouth Rock Tech’s technical staff have over 100 years of combined experience and knowledge in laser and radiofrequency communications, military and commercial radars, low-latency and high-capacity data transport and imaging and sensing technologies.
 In addition to their experience and know-how, the company is responsible for designing and delivering the world’s first affordable, long-range detector of suicide bombs and assault weapons in 2014.